s-tikhomirov/s-tikhomirov.github.io/about.md

 I decided to focus on the Lightning Network – the major L2 effort in the Bitcoin ecosystem.
 During this time, I studied two somewhat related issues: probing and jamming.

-Channel balance probing allows for estimating a remote channel balance by sending unsolicited fake payments.
+Balance probing allows for estimating a remote channel balance by sending unsolicited fake payments.
-This should not be possible but is hard to discourage, as failed payment attempts are free.
+This behavior should not be possible but is hard to discourage, as failed payment attempts are free.
 We [introduced](https://eprint.iacr.org/2021/384) a mathematical model to quantify the amount of information an attacker learns, and applied it to the previously unstudied case of parallel channels.

 Channel jamming is a denial-of-service attack where an adversary blocks victim's channels by initiating payments but not finalizing them.
-Like in jamming, the absence of fees for failed payments make attack costs trivial.
+Similar to jamming, the absence of fees for failed payments make attack costs trivial.
 We [proposed](https://eprint.iacr.org/2022/1454) a new fee scheme that includes upfront unconditional fees, and measured its effectiveness in a simulation.

 I also [contributed](https://github.com/lnbook/lnbook/issues/400) to a [chapter on security and privacy](https://github.com/lnbook/lnbook/blob/develop/16_security_privacy_ln.asciidoc) for "[Mastering the Lightning Network](https://www.oreilly.com/library/view/mastering-the-lightning/9781492054856/)".